Rødsand II Wind Farm, Denmark

 Rødsand II Wind Farm is a 207MW project to the south of the island of Lolland in Baltic Sea.
 It is an extension of the 166MW Rødsand I Wind farm that was commissioned in 2004.
 Also known as Nysed Wind Farm, Rødsand I and II are listed among the largest wind farms in the world.
 The plants are owned and operated by E.ON Climate & Renewables.

 Estimated at $554m, the Rødsand II project was approved in 2008.
 Construction of the wind farm began in the second quarter of 2009.
-The plant was commissioned in October 2010, six months ahead of schedule.
+The plant became operational in August 2010 and was fully commissioned in October 2010, six months ahead of schedule.

 The plant can produce 800 million KWh of power a year, sufficient to supply electricity to 200,000 households and meet 2% of the Danish power consumption.